Equivariant stable homotopy methods in the algebraic K-theory of infinite groups

+The geometric L-theory assembly map was defined by Frank Quinn \cite{fQ:70}.
+The algebraic L-theory assembly is due to Andrew Ranicki \cite{aR:80}.
+Omitted details can be found in the original papers, or in Ranicki's surveys \cite{aR:95,aR:01}, or the comprehensive monographs \cite{aR:92,sW:94}.
+These references are also a good source for the origin of and motivation for formulating the Novikov conjecture in terms of the assembly in algebraic L-theory.

+The Novikov conjecture originated from the work by Sergei Novikov on topological invariance of rational Pontryagin classes \cite{sN:64,sN:65a,sN:65b} that appeared in 1965.
+The formal statement has been finalized by 1970, cf. \cite{sN:10,OB:95s}.
+The history of this famous conjecture, which has its own Wikipedia page, where it is called ``one of the most important unsolved problems in topology'', is exposed in two volumes of proceedings \cite{OB:95} of the 1983 Oberwolfach conference and the book by Kreck and L\"{u}ck \cite{mKwL:05}.
+We want to mention several important advances \cite{mBwHiM:93,mG:96,gY:98,aB:03,aD:04,eGnHsW:05,aDsFsW:08,sCsFgY:08,dRrTgY:11,gY:17} since that conference in proving the conjecture by different modern methods compared to the approach we explain here.
+For an overview of the modern state of affairs we refer the reader to \cite{sW:90,jD:00,jR:16}.

-whenever $g\colon M'\rightarrow M$ is a homotopy equivalence, follows from the splitting of the rational assembly map $\alpha$ in L-theory.
-The assembly naturally maps the rational group homology containing the signature to the surgery L-group where the image is a priori homotopy invariant.
-If the assembly is actually an injection then the signature is homotopy invariant.
+Continuing with the story, if the assembly is actually an injection then the signature is a homotopy invariant.
 This is the modern approach to proving the Novikov conjecture.
 In fact, stronger integral conjectures may be stated when integral group homology is used, and there are K-, A-theoretic, and $C^{\ast}$-algebraic analogues of these integral maps.
 For example, the statement parallel to ($\ddag$) about classes in $KO \lbrack {1\over2} \rbrack$ is equivalent to integral injectivity of $\alpha$ \cite{sW:90}.
 It makes sense, therefore, to call the conjecture that the assembly map in K-theory is injective for torsion-free $\Gamma$ {\it the integral Novikov conjecture in K-theory\/}.

 Another interesting application can be obtained from splitting the $C^{\ast}$-algebraic version of the assembly map by applying the same approach as taken here, giving what J. Rosenberg calls the {\it strong Novikov conjecture\/}.
 That is known to imply rigidity and vanishing results for higher elliptic genera \cite{kL:92}.